TYPE DESIGN INFORMATION PAGE last updated on Wed Nov 20 11:24:57 EST 2024

 Sahar Afshar

-Sahar Afshar is a type designer and researcher from Iran.
+Sahar Afshar is a type designer, printing historian and researcher from Iran.
 She studied at the University of Tehran and the University of Reading (where she obtained an MA in Typography & Graphic Communication).
 After graduating, she has been working on the design of Arabic typefaces and researching the printing of Arabic and Indic scripts.
-She is currently based in the UK, and is a doctoral candidate at Birmingham City University, where she is researching Punjabi printing history and culture in post-war Britain.
+She is currently based in London, and obtained a PhD from Birmingham City University, where she researched Punjabi printing history and culture in post-war Britain.

 In 2017, she published Athelas Arabic at TypeTogether, to accompany Scaglione and Burian's Athelas (2008).